dstoll-revmo/revmo-getting-started/04-agent-settings.md

 ![voice prompts settings display](./imgs/04-voice-prompts.png)

-There are several situations that an agent will generate scripted speach as opposed to having the gen AI model generate the content.
+There are several situations that an agent will generate scripted speech as opposed to having the Gen AI model generate the content.
 The voice prompt section is where these scripts are created and updated.
 Modifyable scripts are available for the following processes:

 #### Welcome Phrase